dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 *This could also refer to the [Prison Bus](#prison-bus), Tour Bus, or Airport Bus*

 Buses can be found randomly driving throughout Los Santos.
 They are more common on work days during the day.
 The Bus can be purchased from Warstock Cache & Carry for $500,000.

+## Phantom Wedge

+The Phantom Wedge is a special version of the Phantom truck cab with a large car plow mounted on the front.
+It was added in the Import/Export update.
+It can be purchased from Warstock Cache & Carry for $2,553,600 or $1,920,000 (SecuroServ trade price).